 - Configure a connection to a Microsoft Dynamics GP database.
 If you are a SalesPad user, you have the option to open your SalesPad software and use the same connection information used for that connection.

 Note: We recommend using the SQL SA username and password when creating the connection the database.
-A different SQL user can be used as long as it meets minimum SQL user security (see SalesPad GP Installation & Connection Guide for the minimum requirements).
+A different SQL user can be used as long as it meets minimum SQL user security.
+Regardless of the method of authentication, the user must be a part of the DYNGRP group on your database.
+If you will be using the Windows Authentication method on the main login screen, the connection will be forced to Windows authentication and any User ID and Password specified here will be ignored.

 - Once you attempt to log in, the license request screen will pop up.
 Type in your email address and click Request.